Altoona teen recounts 'scary' E. coli ordeal from eating tainted lettuce

 Gov. Tom Wolf's administration warned residents to throw out romaine lettuce from Yuma, Ariz., following a recent E. coli outbreak affecting numerous states, including Pennsylvania.

 The Centers for Disease Control and Prevention has said all romaine lettuce from the Yuma growing region should not be consumed.
-This includes whole heads and hearts of romaine lettuce, as well as chopped romaine and salads and salad mixes containing romaine.
+That includes whole heads and hearts of romaine lettuce, as well as chopped romaine and salads and salad mixes containing romaine.

 To date, Pennsylvania has had 12 confirmed cases of a strain of E. coli that causes bloody diarrhea, abdominal cramping and vomiting.
-Eight people have been hospitalized and one person has developed Hemolytic-uremic syndrome.
+Eight people have been hospitalized, and one person has developed Hemolytic-uremic syndrome.
 Symptoms of the syndrome include anemia, acute kidney failure and a low platelet count.

 Nationwide, the E. coli outbreak has infected 64 people in 16 states.